Xiaoxi-Luo-CL/Xiaoxi-Luo-CL.github.io/_posts/2025-12-03-insights-for-ri.md

 Reconstruction in historical linguistics often relies on expert knowledge and qualitative reasoning.
 [Luo and Sun (2025)](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00742/128937/Phonetic-Reconstruction-of-the-Consonant-System-of) formalized the reconstruction as a mixed integer optimization problem, with the objective designed as maximizing coherence to historical evidence (e.g., ancient rhyme dictionaries), and consistency with descendants (modern Chinese dialects).
 Experiments on synthetic data validated the effectiveness of our method.

 Our approach provides a novel way to find evidence to understand the past phonological status and therefore the ways that they can change.
 The new evidence resulted from our algorithm may be of linguistic interest.
-Here, we show a case study on the **日** [ɻʅ51] category[^1] to demonstrate some promising points.
+Here, we show a case study on the **日** [ɻ ʅ51] category[^1] to demonstrate some promising points.

 The reconstruction of the **日** category has been a challenge in Chinese historical phonology, mainly because its pronunciation in different dialects vary a lot (see the **IPA** row in Table 1).
 Moreover, even a single character in one dialect may have various pronunciations (Karlgren, 1926).